|News Flash: Entergy and State agree to fund clean energy programs|

 While corporate contributions are a fact of life, and the lifeblood of many needy organizations, is it fair for corporations to “buy” your support with their money?
-VY is after all, an out-of-state company that sells power to other companies (mostly CVPS) both in-state and out-of-state.
-Your money goes mostly out of the state when you pay the electric bill.
-While we have no choice who we pay for our electricity, we do have a choice about who we accept money from – or do we?
+VY is after all, an out-of-state company that sells power to other companies (not in Vermont), power goes out-of-state.

 Entergy also enjoys massive insurance guarantees (the Price Anderson Act) and Entergy appears to enjoy public good will.
 But do they really?

 Buying good will is easy – since PR firms handle this task quite well.
 Below is an incomplete but growing list of organizations that are “supported” by VY in whole or in part.
 This topic is a double edged sword so to speak, since all of the organizations either are needed by the community or are helpful to the community and the state.
 I just have to wonder what effect these massive donations and contributions have on rational people that might be on the fence about Nuclear Power?

 - Empty Bowls Events

 - Building a Better Brattleboro (correction – only for Christmas lights in town – not direct to BaBB)

 - Clean Energy Development Fund!

 - Vermont Energy Partnership